 How BEC Phishing Scams Work

 In BEC phishing scams, scammers will send someone an email that looks like an official email address from that business.
 The email looks legitimate and makes a financial request that seems believable.
 These emails can ask for a number of things or can come up with a number of excuses as long as the scammer is provided with money.

 Here are some stories and schemes that these scammers come up with that could potentially fool your employees:

 Fake Business Invoices

-The scammers pretend to be the company that you ordered supplies from and ask for their money that you owe them.
-They send you a legit-looking invoice for thousands of dollars, and you send them the money thinking it’s legit.
-A few hours later, you tell your boss what happened and realize you just gave away thousands of dollars to a scammer.
+The scammers call you and pretend to be the company that you ordered supplies from.
+They ask for the money that you owe them and send you a legit-looking invoice for thousands of dollars.
+You send them the money thinking it’s legit and a few hours later, you tell your boss what happened and realize you just gave away thousands of dollars to a scammer.

 Pretending to Be the CEO

-The scammer pretends to be your CEO of the company and asks for you to wire money into their personal account.
+The scammer calls you and pretends to be your CEO of the company.
+They then ask for you to wire money into their personal account.
 Thinking that it’s actually the CEO, you do what they say.
 You find out later after talking to your actual CEO that it was all a scam.